Greendykes

 Greendykes is a neighbourhood of Edinburgh, the capital of Scotland.
 It was originally a council scheme, consisting mostly of low-rise flats but also two 15-storey tower blocks (Greendykes House and Wauchope House).
 It is sometimes considered to be part of Craigmillar; areas such as Niddrie, Niddrie Mains and Newcraighall are also situated nearby.

-Greendykes was ranked as the 4th most deprived area in Scotland in the Scottish Index of Multiple Deprivation 2006.
-The low-rise flats were demolished between 2009 and 2010 and rebuilt to an extent over the next decade.
+Greendykes was ranked as the 4th most deprived area in Scotland in the Scottish Index of Multiple Deprivation 2006, but it is now much less deprived.
+The low-rise flats were demolished between 2004 and 2010, and were replaced by new detached, semi-detached and terraced houses and small blocks of flats, partly social housing and partly private housing.
 Affordable housing is being provided through a joint venture known as PARClife between the city council and EDI, a private company 100% owned by the Council.
-Much of the new housing in the area is built to the south of the original Greendykes housing, on the opposite side of the Niddrie Burn (itself landscaped as a southern extension of Hunter's Hall Public Park).
+Some of the new housing in the area is built to the south of the original Greendykes housing, on the opposite side of the Niddrie Burn (itself landscaped as a southern extension of Hunter's Hall Public Park).

 Castlebrae Community High School was located at the western edge of the neighbourhood, adjacent to Castleview Primary School, but has now moved to a new site north of Niddrie Mains Road.